 Edgar Allan Poe

-Many Rhode Islanders talk about the fun fact that Edgar Allan Poe, famous author of countless chilling poems and short stories such as "The Tell Tale Heart," lived in historic Providence during his brief engagement to author Sarah Helen Whitman.
+Many Rhode Islanders talk about the fun fact that Edgar Allan Poe, the famous author of countless chilling poems and short stories such as "The Tell-Tale Heart," lived in historic Providence during his brief engagement to author Sarah Helen Whitman.
 After their engagement broke off, Poe left the state and passed away a year later.
 His cause of death is still uncertain.

 Chepachet, R.I. gained popularity in the 1990s when it was featured as the summer home of Fox Mulder from "The X-Files."
 Rhode Island itself was also mentioned several times throughout the show.